Pseudanthias heemstrai: Description

 Pseudanthias heemstrai has the typical elongate body shape of the anthias, the body being just under three times as long as it is deep.
 It has a large mouth in which the maxilla extends past the level of the centre of the eye and the lower jaw projects slightly beyond the upper jaw.
-The dorsal fin 15-17 rays while the anal fin has 7 rays and is enlarged and pointed in both sexes, reaching to beyond the caudal fin base.
-The caudal fin has a slightly truncate or emarginate margin in females and in males this is convex or truncate with some males having the lower rays exposed beyind the membrane.
-The males also have vety elongated pelvic fins which have their first two rays enlarged and may extend beyond the base of the anal fin.
-The bodies of males are largely reddish above with each scale having a yellow spot and a red edge.
-The sides of the head are dull orange becoming reddish pink towards the top of the head and the gill cover is golden.
-The lower parts of head and the body are pale pink, with a scarlet streak on the middle of the throat.
+The dorsal fin has 15-17 rays, while the anal fin has 7 rays and is enlarged and pointed in both sexes, reaching to beyond the caudal fin base.
+The caudal fin has a slightly truncate or emarginate margin in females.
+In males, this is convex or truncate, with some males having the lower rays exposed beyind the membrane.
+The males also have very elongated pelvic fins, which have their first two rays enlarged and may extend beyond the base of the anal fin.

+The bodies of males are largely reddish above, with each scale having a yellow spot and a red edge.
+The sides of the head are dull orange, becoming reddish pink towards the top of the head, and the gill cover is golden.
+The lower parts of the head and the body are pale pink, with a scarlet streak on the middle of the throat.
 They have pale bluish grey anal and pelvic fins which have irregular yellow spotting.
-The caudal fin is dark red with a yellow or lit blue-grey rear margin.
-When breeding the pinkish red scale margins on the flanks of the males intensify tog scarlet and the yellow spot in the scale centres of the scales becomes darker, they also develop an irregular, diffuse, mid-lateral white band which starts to the rear of the gill cover and gradually becomes broader as it reaches the tail, this band is widest above the anal fin where it covers the upper half of the base of the caudal fin and the caudal peduncle creating an obvious white oval spot on the upper part of the caudal peduncle.
-This white band has also observed on territorial males.
-There is a pale orange band running from end of the upper mandible to the origin of the dorsal fin and this intensifies dark orange red in breeding males.
-When looked at from above this band joins the folded dorsal fin to make an extended red band along the back.
+The caudal fin is dark red with a yellow or light blue-grey rear margin.
+When breeding, the pinkish red scale margins on the flanks of the males intensify to scarlet, and the yellow spot in the scale centres of the scales becomes darker.
+They also develop an irregular, diffuse, mid-lateral white band which starts to the rear of the gill cover and gradually becomes broader as it reaches the tail.
+This band is widest above the anal fin, where it covers the upper half of the base of the caudal fin and the caudal peduncle, creating an obvious white oval spot on the upper part of the caudal peduncle.
+This white band has also been observed on territorial males.
+There is a pale orange band running from the end of the upper mandible to the origin of the dorsal fin, and this intensifies to dark orange red in breeding males.
+When looked at from above, this band joins the folded dorsal fin to make an extended red band along the back.
 The rear margin of the caudal fin changes colour from whitish or yellow to bright red.

-In the females the body is yellow towards the back with lavender scales each with a yellow spot in the centre.
+In females, the body is yellow towards the back, with lavender scales, each with a yellow spot in the centre.
 The lower half of the body is pale purple to white, with a red streak on the centre of the throat.
-The pectoral and pelvic fins pinkish-blue while the rest of the fins are yellow.
+The pectoral and pelvic fins pinkish-blue, while the rest of the fins are yellow.
 The maximum total length attained is 13 cm.